davidp84/SEPMA2/README.txt

  2.1 Set up a new profile

-This options will open when selecting '1' in the main menu prompt.
+This option will open when selecting '1' in the main menu prompt.
 Here, the program will ask you to give four inputs: email address, full name, phone number and password.
 The password you insert must be a mix of uppercase and lowercase alphanumeric characters of min length 20.
 If all fields are valid, a new profile is created, otherwise an 'invalid' message will appear.
 In both cases, you will be redirected to the main menu.

  2.2 Log in

-This options will open when selecting '2' in the main menu prompt.
+This option will open when selecting '2' in the main menu prompt.
 Here, the program will ask you to give two inputs: email address and password.
 It will then prompt you to select either '1' for staff login or '2' for the technicians login.
 Each login will take you to the respective menu.
-If all fields are valid and the credentials match those on file you will be redirected to the menu which was seleccted.
+If all fields are valid and the credentials match those on file you will be redirected to the menu which was selected.

 A technician may log in with their credentials: